MartinMiles/xm-cloud/README.md

  - [Managing Your Environment Variables on Your Sitecore JSS Projects with Next.js](https://www.getfishtank.com/insights/managing-your-environment-variables-on-your-sitecore-jss-projects-with-nextjs) - Guide to securely managing environment variables in Sitecore JSS projects with Next.js for improved configuration control.
  - [Demystifying the Sitecore Component Factory and Optimizing Your Sitecore Project](https://www.getfishtank.com/insights/demystifying-the-sitecore-component-factory-and-optimizing-your-sitecore-project) - Explore the inner workings of the Sitecore component factory and learn optimization techniques to enhance your Sitecore project.
  - [Comprehensive Guide to Data Fetching in Next.js](https://www.getfishtank.com/insights/comprehensive-guide-to-data-fetching-in-nextjs) - A complete guide covering various data fetching strategies in Next.js, including static generation, server-side rendering, and client-side fetching for building high-performance web applications.
+ - [Next Dynamic for Sitecore XM Cloud Development](https://www.getfishtank.com/insights/next-dynamic-for-sitecore-xm-cloud-development) - Learn how to leverage Next.js dynamic imports to optimize performance and streamline development workflows in Sitecore XM Cloud.
+ - [Useful Sitecore Helper Functions for Next.js Sitecore Headless XM Cloud](https://www.getfishtank.com/insights/useful-sitecore-helper-functions-for-nextjs-sitecore-headless-xm-cloud) - A curated collection of helper functions to streamline development in Next.js‑based Sitecore headless XM Cloud projects.

+## NextAuth

+ - [How to Integrate NextAuth with Sitecore Headless](https://www.getfishtank.com/insights/how-to-integrate-nextauth-with-sitecore-headless) - Step‑by‑step guide for implementing NextAuth.js in a Sitecore headless project to handle secure authentication.
+ - [How to Integrate NextAuth with Sitecore Headless – Part 2](https://www.getfishtank.com/insights/how-to-integrate-nextauth-with-sitecore-headless-part-2) - Continuation of the integration series, focusing on secure session handling and dynamic route protection.
+ - [How to Integrate NextAuth with Sitecore Headless – Part 3](https://www.getfishtank.com/insights/how-to-integrate-nextauth-with-sitecore-headless-part-3) - Final part in the series, covering advanced customization of authentication flows in Sitecore with NextAuth.
+ - [Manage JWTs and Session Expiry Like a Pro](https://www.getfishtank.com/insights/manage-jwts-and-session-expiry-like-a-pro) - Guide to managing JWT tokens and session expiration in your web applications for secure and seamless user experiences.
+ - [NextAuth Meets Azure AD B2C for Sitecore Headless](https://www.getfishtank.com/insights/nextauth-meets-azure-ad-b2c-for-sitecore-headless) - Learn how to integrate NextAuth with Azure AD B2C in a Sitecore headless project for robust user authentication.

 ## Pages

  - [Sitecore Rendering Parameters Base Templates and Page Builder Support](https://www.getfishtank.com/insights/sitecore-rendering-parameters-base-templates-and-page-builder-support) - Understanding Sitecore's rendering parameter base templates and their usage for Page Builder.
+ - [Adding Components to a Page in Sitecore Pages](https://www.getfishtank.com/insights/adding-components-to-a-page-in-sitecore-pages) - Step‑by‑step instructions on adding and configuring components in Sitecore Pages to create dynamic, engaging web experiences.
  - [How to Use Styling and Advance Styling on Sitecore XM Cloud's Page Builder](https://www.getfishtank.com/insights/how-to-use-styling-and-advance-styling-on-sitecore-xm-clouds-page-builder) - Walkthrough of the Styling and Advanced Styling panels in XM Cloud Page Builder, showing editors how to tweak spacing, typography, and other design properties.
  - [Managing Templates from Within Sitecore XM Cloud Pages](https://www.getfishtank.com/insights/managing-templates-from-within-sitecore-xm-cloud-pages) - Step‑by‑step guide to managing and customizing page templates directly within Sitecore XM Cloud Pages for enhanced control over content presentation.
+ - [Sitecore XM Cloud Pages Suddenly Stopped Rendering the Site When Connected to a Local CM](https://www.getfishtank.com/insights/sitecore-xm-cloud-pages-suddenly-stopped-rendering-the-site-when-connected-to-a-local-cm) - Troubleshoot and resolve issues causing XM Cloud Pages to stop rendering when connected to a local Content Management server.
+ - [How to Use Styling and Advance Styling on Sitecore XM Cloud's Page Builder](https://www.getfishtank.com/insights/how-to-use-styling-and-advance-styling-on-sitecore-xm-clouds-page-builder) - Walkthrough of the Styling and Advanced Styling panels in XM Cloud Page Builder, showing editors how to tweak spacing, typography, and design properties.
+ - [New Release for Content Editing in Page Builder](https://www.getfishtank.com/insights/sitecore-xm-cloud-new-release-for-content-editing-in-page-builder) - Overview of the latest release enhancements in XM Cloud Page Builder aimed at improving the content editing experience.
+ - [Get Sitecore Pages Running Against Your Local XM Cloud Environment](https://www.getfishtank.com/insights/get-sitecore-pages-running-against-your-local-xm-cloud-environment) - Step‑by‑step guide to getting your Sitecore pages up and running locally against your XM Cloud environment for efficient development and testing.
+ - [How to Fix 'Body Exceeded 2MB Limit' in Experience Editor and Sitecore with Next.js](https://www.getfishtank.com/insights/how-to-fix-body-exceeded-2mb-limit-in-experience-editor-and-sitecore-with-nextjs) - Step‑by‑step guide to resolving the 2MB body limit error encountered in Experience Editor when using Sitecore with Next.js.

 ## Personalization